 Top 10 Heart Rate Monitor[amazon bestseller=”Heart Rate Monitor”]

 The Polar H10 Heart Rate Monitor has a slim design and includes all the necessary features you need when training with your heart rate.

 The Polar H10 has some innovative training features to help you reach your exercise goals.

-It gives you the ability not only to track your heart rate but also your breathing rate.
+It gives you the ability to track not only your heart rate but also your breathing rate.